robertdigital/ONT-HG1/DOWNLOAD-TOOL.md

 - use the signed-url-requestor.py script as described below to complete the download

-### Download
+### Download the script

-The script is written in Python, specifically Python 2 syntax It can be downloaded from [here](signed-url-requestor.py)
+The script can be downloaded from [here](signed-url-requestor.py)

 ### Prerequisites

-Ensure Python 2.x is installed, you can download it from here: https://www.python.org/downloads/ The script has been tested on Python 2.7.10, running on Mac OS X 10.11.6
+The script is written in Python, specifically Python 2 syntax, so ensure Python 2.x is installed, you can download it from here: https://www.python.org/downloads/

+The script has been tested on Python 2.7.10, running on Mac OS X 10.11.6